tatianegercina/FinTech/01-Lesson-Plans/12-NLP/1/LessonPlan.md

 Ask students to notice that the counts of the most common ngrams are much smaller than those of the most common words.

 * This should be intuitive—most words are used in very different contexts, so two-word combinations should be less frequent, on average, than the words that make them up.
 This is one reason that higher-n ngrams are rarely used in practice.
-Unless the corpus is very large or very repetitive, there are few three-, four-, or five-word sequences that are used frequently.
+Unless the corpus is very large or very repetitive, there are few three, four, or five-word sequences that are used frequently.

 ---